This article was originally posted in 2020 and updated for Ramadan 2022

 Use Ramadan as a springboard to give you the momentum for the rest of the year.
 Take the opportunity of the last ten days of Ramadan to offer repentance to your Creator and get ready for a new you after Ramadan.

-In these hard times when there is so much to worry about and mounting uncertainty due to the COVID-19 pandemic, who else is better to turn to than the One who offers all the solutions?
+In these hard times when there is so much to worry about such as the war between Russia and Ukraine and COVID-19, who else is better to turn to than the One who offers all the solutions?

 Are you worried about your health, business, job, your loved ones, or just need peace of mind?

 The Ramadan Blackout -a virtual itikaaf – becomes an uplifting necessity for many of us.
-And while social distancing during the COVID-19 pandemic is starting to become an inconvenient necessity with some people protesting in the streets against it, we encourage a virtual itikaaf (isolation).
 Disconnect the noise for ten days and connect to peace and serenity.

 That’s not all though; when you participate you may tell us about your favorite charities.
-Muslim Ad Network will be making a $500 donation each to the top 25 charities mentioned in the petition, insha’Allah.
+Muslim Ad Network will be contributing a total of $5000 worth of ads for the charities mentioned in the petition, insha’Allah.
 So you not only gain rewards by distancing yourself from social media and focusing on Ibada.
 You also indirectly contribute to Sadaqa.

 The beautiful thing about it is that you will be doing it with millions of other Muslims from around the world.
-You can also bring people onboard through word of mouth but also through sharing this action through social media channels using the hashtag #Ramadan2020Blackout.
+You can also bring people onboard through word of mouth and by sharing this action through social media channels using the hashtag #RamadanBlackout.
 No, not during the blackout itself as you will have blocked your social media by then, but today, right now.

 Tell us how you will be spending the Ramadan Blackout in the comments below and encourage others to do the same.
 Remember that he who leads others to good has a portion of the reward.